Give to Your Heart

 One important thing is when you decide to give, IT'S SO IMPORTANT THAT YOU GIVE FROM YOUR HEART.
 Please don't give out of feeling guilty.
 Don't give so that you get brownie points from God.
 Give because you are good enough to give.
 Give because you love yourself enought to allow yourself to take the risk of giving away some money.
 So if you start feeling a little voice saying that's too much, or I can't afford it right now, then I'd say back off a little and give a smaller amount.
 Start small and then consider giving more.
 Always challenge yourself to give beyond your comfort zone.
 More and more try and read and understand how your giving is benefitting others.
 The more you understand your recipients, the more you get your heart involved, and then the easier it is to GIVE FROM THE HEART.
 The more feel like you're giving to real individuals rather than some impersonal organization the better.

 PLEASE NOTE THAT THE BELOW info is a list of some charities that I had compiled around the year 2000.
 I apologize that this data is now many years out date now.
 FORTUNATELY, there is at least one website that does a job way way better than I could ever do.
 If you are considering donating to a charity please visit http://www.charitynavigator.org.
 If it's not listed in the Charity Navigator website you may want to reconsider giving.
 If it is listed you may want to see if there are more efficient charities.
-For example for the recent Haiti relief efforts you will often get pointed to donate to the American Red Cross.
+For example for any recent hurricane relief efforts you will often get pointed to donate to the American Red Cross.
 The American Red Cross is certainly reputable and legitimate, but it turns out they are not the most efficient.

 Below the efficiency tells you how much of your money goes to actual program causes.
 If for example you see an efficiency of 60% then for every dollar you give, only 60 cents makes it to help the charitable cause with the remaining amount being used for management and marketing costs.
 I encourage you to take a closer look at them and consider giving to the ones that are more efficient, and just be cautious about the ones highlighted in red.
 Also BEWARE that there are some questionable charities that use names that sound similar to other more reputable charities, just to fool you.
 Pay attention to the spelling of the names.